Managing your finances: inspired by the KonMari Method

 - How you could save on your weekly shop

 - How to make a money saving plan for retirement

 Neither Marie Kondo or her company, KonMari Media, Inc., were involved in writing this article or have endorsed any statement made in this article.

 Banking products are issued by Suncorp-Metway Ltd ABN 66 010 831 722 (“Suncorp Bank”).
 Eligibility criteria, conditions and fees apply and are available on request.
-Please read the relevant Product Information Document before making any decision about this product.
-Contact us for a copy.
+Please read the relevant relevant Product Information Document & Terms and Conditions before making any decisions about whether to acquire a product.
 This advice does not take into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.